Pfizer move on Astra threatens UK science, lawmakers say

-LONDON, May 15 (Reuters) - Pfizer’s potential takeover of AstraZeneca poses a threat to British science unless the U.S. drugmaker can give more concrete, enforceable guarantees on jobs and investment, politicians scrutinising the deal said on Thursday.
+LONDON (Reuters) - Pfizer’s (PFE.N) potential takeover of AstraZeneca (AZN.L) poses a threat to British science unless the U.S. drugmaker can give more concrete, enforceable guarantees on jobs and investment, politicians scrutinizing the deal said on Thursday.

 London-based AstraZeneca has rejected a $106 billion offer from Pfizer and expressed concern that Pfizer would shut down important research to save costs should the two merge.
 But it has also said it would have to consider an offer if the price was right, and Pfizer has said it could up its offer.